 - We automatically generate a valid barcode (Code128, UPC, EAN) for every row in your Excel file.

-Common Excel Questions
+Common Excel & Database Questions

 Q: Does it support formulas?